What is Investigations and Audit Support?

 - Law enforcement agencies at the city, county, state, and/or federal levels

 What types of crimes does the Investigations and Audit Support team investigate?

-Criminal offenses investigated by IAS include but are not limited to:
+Alleged criminal offenses investigated by IAS include, but are not limited to:

 - Tampering with governmental record